SG Radio - the Best in Synthesizer Music!

 SG Radio presents the very best in electronic music - we play the classics from the 70s, 80s and 90s as well as recent and contemporary tracks!
 And as we would like to present you a wide range of electronic music we are not biased to a certain genre of electronic music.

 Besides the big names such as Jean Michel Jarre, Vangelis, Kraftwerk, Tangerine Dream or Klaus Schulze we are also playing great music by artists such as Philippe de Canck, Karl Bartos, Andreas Vollenweider, Mike Oldfield, Jan Hammer, Ed Starink, Pino Donaggio, John Carpenter, Johan Timman, Bernd Kistenmacher, Helmut Teubner, and many others!
 We also play great music by less known artists and offer newcomers to present their music on our station!
-And as we are addicted to synthesizer music of any kind we also have a passion for progressive/art rock like Saga, Yes or ELP!
+And as we are addicted to synthesizer music of any kind we also have a passion for Eurodance and progressive/art rock like Saga, Yes or ELP!

 Check out our new and free SG Radio Player for your website!